 \textbf{Target LLM calls}: \Cref{tab:model_centric_attacks} shows that \methodname{} invokes the Target LLM roughly the same number of times (around three) as Crescendo (sometimes even fewer) and within one extra call of GOAT.

 \textbf{Evaluator LLM calls}: The total calls we measure exclude the per-round scoring, which is consistent across all attacks.
 Only \methodname{} and Crescendo make Evaluator calls due to the explicit check for a refusal in both methods. \methodname{} makes fewer evaluator calls as compared to Crescendo.
-Our results show that models with a higher ASR will naturally refuse a smaller number of times and thus take fewer iterations.
+Our results show that models with higher ASR naturally refuse fewer times and thus require fewer iterations.

 \textbf{Planner Phase Attacker LLM calls}: GOAT and Crescendo do not have a Planner phase, while ActorBreaker consistently makes four (extracting the harmful target, constructing the actor network, selecting the top actors and generating the step-by-step plan) calls during the Planner phase.
-In contrast, \methodname{} in its best configuration requires exactly one Attacker call during the Planning stage. \definecolor{lightgray}{gray}{0.9}
+In contrast, \methodname{} in its best configuration requires exactly one Attacker call during the Planning stage.

-\looseness -1 Despite the additional planner step, \methodname{} achieves nearly the same total call count as Crescendo while delivering substantially higher performance.
+Despite the additional planner step, \methodname{} achieves nearly the same total call count as Crescendo while delivering substantially higher performance.
 GOAT achieves the lowest overall LLM call count due to the absence of both an Evaluator and a Planner phase.
 When considering the number of turns, \methodname{} consistently remains within one turn of GOAT, demonstrating that its performance gains are achieved with minor inference overheads.
-Excluding Claude Opus 4.1, which uses a Crescendo Finisher, the number of Target and Evaluator LLM calls scales proportionately to the difficulty in jailbreaking (ASR in \Cref{tab:main_eval}), the particular model.
+Excluding Claude Opus 4.1, which uses a Crescendo Finisher, the number of Target and Evaluator LLM calls scales proportionately to the difficulty of jailbreaking (ASR in \Cref{tab:main_eval}) and the particular model.
 We achieve our best ASR with Deepseek-R1, followed by Llama 3.3-70B, then o1 and finally o3.
 This is also the exact same order for the total number of calls in the case of each model.